10th Field Squadron (United Kingdom)

 The 10th Railway Engineer Squadron, known operationally as 10 RW Squadron.
 The squadron was first formed during the pre-war expansion of the army in 1939 just before Second World War.
 The squadron was finally disbanded in 2013 following the initial Army 2020 reforms.

 History

 Second World War

-On 3 September 1939, the squadron was formed at GHQ, Longmoore Camp.
+On 3 September 1939, the squadron was formed at GHQ, Longmoor Camp.
 Just a little after forming, the squadron was disbanded.

 In May 1940, the squadron was reformed in the Middle-East known as 10th Railway Construction and Operations Company (10 RW Cons and Op Coy).
 By July the squadron was based at RAF El Daba, supporting the RAF squadrons there.
 While based, the squadron was tasked with supporting the RAF squadrons through railway construction and support operations.
 Just a little after this, the squadron was moved to Sudan after being replaced by another company.
 By 1943, the squadron was renamed as 10th Railway Construction Company.
 In October 1943, following the Invasion of Sicily and eventual movement into mainland Italy, the company was assigned to the 1212th Railway Construction Group.

 Following the end of the war, the company was based in Trieste and later Austria.